FizzyMo/League-of-Legends-Turn-Based-Combat-Simulator/README.md

 * [Contact](#contact)
 * [Acknowledgments](#acknowledgments)
 * [Disclaimer](#disclaimer)
+***
 ## Description
-This exciting turn-based combat game will take you on a thrilling adventure through the League of Legends universe!
-Choose your champion from a roster of renowned characters, each with their own set of strengths and limitations, and participate in tactical fights against a wide range of challenging opponents.
+League Battle brings the thrill of Runeterra to your browser!
+This JavaScript-powered game lets you experience the strategic depth of League of Legends combat in a more accessible, turn-based format.
+Select your favorite champion from a roster of familiar faces and pit your skills against a series of challenging opponents.

 ## Features
-* **Character Selection:** Dive into the heart of League of Legends by choosing from a roster of beloved champions, **including:**
-  * **Diana:** The Moonlit Huntress, wielding devastating lunar magic.
-  * **Teemo:** The mischievous Yordle, deploying deadly traps and arrows.
-  * **Thresh:** The Chain Warden, a terrifying spectral reaper wielding a soul-bound lantern.
-  * **Vayne:** The Night Hunter, a skilled markswoman with silver bolts.
-  * **Leona:** The Radiant Dawn, a powerful warrior wielding the sun's might.
-  * **Rumble:** The Mechanized Menace, a ferocious inventor with a powerful suit.
-  * **Pantheon:** The Aspect of War, a fearless warrior with celestial power.
+* **Character Selection:** Embark on your journey as Diana, Teemo, Thresh, Vayne, Leona, Rumble, or Pantheon!
+Each champion brings their own unique strengths to the battlefield.
 * **Turn-Based Combat:** Engage in strategic battles where each turn matters.
 Carefully plan your attacks and defenses, considering each character's strengths and weaknesses.
 * **Health System:** Each champion has health points, which decrease with each successful attack.
 Manage your character's health wisely to ensure victory.
+* **Challenging Opponents:** Face a diverse lineup of enemies, each with their own tactics.
 * **Victory Conditions:** Defeat all opponents to emerge victorious.
-* **Reset Functionality:** Begin a fresh challenge anytime by resetting the game and choosing a new champion.
+* **Replayability:** Experiment with different champions and strategies to find your winning formula.
 * **Custom Alert:** Receive game messages and updates in a visually engaging custom alert box.

+## Wiki
+Dive deeper into the development process, design decisions, and planning behind League Battle in the comprehensive [Wiki](https://github.com/FizzyMo/League-of-Legends-Turn-Based-Combat-Simulator/wiki).

 ## Steps To Run
 1. Open Git Bash.